Find somebody who's already done it to look over your shoulder. Join the local Electric Auto Association and find yourself a mentor!

-- Possessing a manual transmission.
-This is first of all because a transmission is just not all that necessary with electric car motors; they won't stall if you start them in the highest gear, and they just don't operate the same way as that petrol-puffer does: they use a controller (DC) or an inverter (AC) to tell your electric motor to go backward/forward slower/faster instead.
+Possessing a manual transmission.
+This is first of all because a transmission is just not all that necessary with electric car motors; they won't stall if you start them in the highest gear, and they just don't operate the same way as that petrol-puffer does: they use a controller (DC motors) or an inverter (AC motors) to tell your electric motor to go backward/forward slower/faster instead.
 An automatic transmission just takes a big chunk of the available motor horsepower and just TOSSES it right out the door...and who needs that?
 Also, the donor with a stick-shift may well be CHEAPER.
 That's just about NEVER a bad thing; )

-- Not being so exotic that you'll never find replacement brakes except on e-bay.
+Not being so exotic that you'll never find replacement brakes except on Ebay.
 My uncle Chuck converted one of the first Subaru trucks (I didn't even know Subaru made trucks, did you?) to electric - picked it up for a song without a working engine.
 Great donor, right?
-No.
+(Seemed like it, but no.)

 The parts are practically impossible to get, and of course they won't be interchangeable with any other parts, like Toyota or whatever.
 Right?